savarin/rateflask/README.md

 version at [rateflask.com][rateflask.com].

 ### Description
-Analysis of Lending Club data tends to focus on loans that have [already matured][already matured].
+Analysis of Lending Club data tend to focus on loans that have [already matured][already matured].
 Matured loans, however, comprise [less than 10%][less than 10%] of loans issued.
 This conundrum inspired a new methodology to enable loan comparisons be made, regardless as to whether the